MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ## Experiences that rely on Bing

 Some cloud-backed services are powered by Microsoft Bing.
 Microsoft Bing is a separate business to Office 365 ProPlus and is managed independently of Office 365 ProPlus by Microsoft.
 The experiences it powers in Office 365 ProPlus applications are: [3D Maps](https://support.office.com/article/6b56a50d-3c3e-4a9e-a527-eea62a387030), [Map Charts](https://support.office.com/article/f2cfed55-d622-42cd-8ec9-ec8a358b593b), [Insert Online Pictures](https://support.office.com/article/3C51EDF4-22E1-460A-B372-9329A8724344), [Insert Online 3D Models](https://support.office.com/article/ec5feb79-b0af-47f6-a885-151fcc88ac0a), [PowerPoint QuickStarter](https://support.office.com/article/4784f273-0b2c-456c-9c89-24e5b977c224), [Researcher](https://support.office.com/article/1728f286-8702-4d72-8169-ab7677ca0e1f) and [Smart Lookup](https://support.office.com/article/debf2083-5ac0-4739-8667-ae2467bec044).
+The experiences it powers in Outlook for iOS and Android are: [Location Suggestions](https://www.osupportweb.com/a/outlook-mobile/?p=all&s=feature-walkthroughs&f=suggested-locations-and-available-conference-rooms) and [Interesting Calendars](https://www.osupportweb.com/a/outlook-mobile/?s=feature-walkthroughs&f=where-do-i-go-on-outlook-to-subscribe-to-an-interesting-calendar&p=all).

 These experiences are licensed to you under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and covered by the [privacy statement](https://privacy.microsoft.com/).
 Any search queries you provide to the Office 365 ProPlus organization while using these services are sent to Microsoft Bing.
 They are not linked to you by the Bing organization.

 ## Experiences that rely on LinkedIn